If you are looking to move your WordPress website to one of the best-managed WordPress hostings, here are the best managed hosts for WordPress:

 They built their hosting plans specifically to make heavy-duty WordPress sites run fast.
-They use Google Cloud infrastructure and all the best technologies like Nginx, HHVM, PHP5-FPM, Redis and Memcache.
-This makes sure your site runs blazing fast.
+They use Google Cloud infrastructure and all the best technologies like Nginx, PHP7, Redis, and Object cache.
+This makes sure your site is blazing fast.

 As popular as ShoutMeLoud has become, I can still get page load times under 1 second with Kinsta hosting.

 Their support is also top-notch.
-When I moved ShoutMeLoud to Kinsta, I had some problems with older plugins not working with PHP 7, and the Kinsta CEO even stepped in to help.
-That’s dedication to offering great support.
+When I moved ShoutMeLoud to Kinsta, I had some problems with older plugins not working with PHP 7, and guess what, Kinsta’s CEO stepped in to help.
+That’s their level of dedication.

 Kinsta also offers other great features like:

-- Data centers on three different continents so you can pick the location that’s best for you.
+- Data centers on different continents so you can pick the location that’s best for you.

 - Security – multiple firewalls and security scans to keep your site safe

 Speaking of pricing, here’s what you can expect to pay at Kinsta:

 Their cheapest plan starts at $30 per month and goes up from there.
 I’m on their Business 4 plan with custom pricing – an advantage of being their early customer.